 Additionally, choose carriers with a straightforward technology approval process that allows shippers to access detailed invoice data.
 Specifically, opt for carriers that offer easy access to Application Programming Interfaces (API), EDI, or simple file download processes.
 Be cautious of financial data not well-suited for automation purposes or difficult to import into your databases.

 For instance, MS Excel or XML file formatted invoices are not conducive to importing into a database.
-If that is the only type of file format a carrier can provide, it is next to impossible for a shipper or third party provider to automate invoice processes.
+If that is the only type of file format a carrier can provide, shippers or their third party provider can neither automate their invoice processes, nor their shipping analytics.
 This is because in many cases the data files will not import into a database at all.
 If the data files do import, there will be frequent import errors or data will become corrupted during import.
 For more ideas on data integration, see my article, Want To Integrate Data For Better Business Visibility?
 Here’s How To Do It.

 Lastly, do you need help with an innovative solution to make your supply chain systems work together?
 I’m Randy McClure, and I’ve spent many years solving data interoperability and visibility problems.
 As a supply chain tech advisor, I’ve implemented hundreds of successful projects across all transportation modes, working with the data of thousands of shippers, carriers, and 3rd party logistics (3PL) providers.
 I specialize in proof-of-concept and pilot projects for emerging technologies.
 If you’re ready to modernize your data infrastructure or if you are a solution provider, let’s talk.
 To reach me, click here to access my contact form or you can find me on LinkedIn.